 We offer convenient, on-site clinical laboratory testing for our patients, such as:

 - Oncology diagnostics

-- Our expert technicians will communicate promptly with you and your healthcare provider about your results.
-We will use this to develop a proper treatment plan to help each patient get better faster.
+Our technicians will communicate promptly with you and your healthcare provider about your results.
+We will use those findings to develop a proper treatment plan to help each patient get better faster.